orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

     otbcli_BandMath -inxml saved_applications_parameters.xml

-Note that you can also overload parameters from command line at the same time
+Note that you can also add additional parameters on the command line at the same time

 ::